jnozzi/cocoadev.com/SiteContent/General/CallToArms.markdown

 ----

 Political thoughts aside: I'm trying, I'm trying.
-I don't think anybody's been sitting on their hands; releasing software is as good for you as it is for the community, generally speaking. -- [[RobRix]]
+I don't think anybody's been sitting on their hands; releasing software is as good for you as it is for the community, generally speaking. -- General/RobRix

 Yeah, I think stepping up the amount of code that I write here would probably be a good idea.
 Then again, I also want to see Micro$oft go down.
-Lets roll! -- [[MatPeterson]]
+Lets roll! -- General/MatPeterson

 ----